apache/mesos-site/source/documentation/latest/mesos-c++-style-guide.md

 # Mesos C++ Style Guide

-The Mesos codebase follows the [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) with the following differences:
+The Mesos codebase follows the [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) with some notable differences, as described below.
+Note that the [clang-format](/documentation/latest/clang-format/) tool can be helpful to ensure that some of the mechanical style rules are obeyed.

+## Scoping

+### Namespaces
+* We avoid `using namespace foo` statements as it is not explicit about which symbols are pulled in, and it can often pull in a lot of symbols, which sometimes lead to conflicts.
+* It is OK to use namespace aliases to help pull in sub-namespaces, such as `namespace http = process::http;`.
+These should only be present at the top of the .cpp file.

 ## Naming